isomerpages/moe-kentridgesec/_school-information/Sec 1 Registration 2022.md

 • All students are to have the following items with them <span style="font-weight:bold">every day</span>: <br>
 	1.  <span style="font-weight:bold">Student Handbook</span>(to be issued when school starts) <br>
 	2.  <span style="font-weight:bold">English Language story book</span> <br>
-	3. An <span style="font-weight:bold">oral digital thermometer (ODT)</span>working condition (a new ODT will be issued to all new Sec 1 students on the first day of school in a one-time exercise) <br>
+	3. An <span style="font-weight:bold">oral digital thermometer (ODT)</span>in working condition (a new ODT will be issued to all new Sec 1 students on the first day of school in a one-time exercise) <br>
 • Please do not come to the school if you are unwell, issued isolation order, given medical certificate, or have tested Ag+.<br>
 </p>
     </div>